Laurel Raftery

 Research

-My laboratory studies how cells communicate to coordinate the formation of functioning organs.
-We use fruit flies as a model organism, because of the powerful genetic tools available to study cell biology in whole tissues.
+Dr. Raftery's laboratory studies how cells communicate to coordinate the formation of functioning organs.
+They use fruit flies as a model organism, because of the powerful genetic tools available to study cell biology in whole tissues.

-Second, we are investigating the mechanisms that create a “set-point” for tissue-wide responses to a specific cell communication signal.
-For this approach, we are focusing on the Bone Morphogenetic Proteins (BMPs), secreted proteins that organize the growth and structure of tissues and body plans in organisms from hydra to humans.
+Second, they are investigating the mechanisms that create a “set-point” for tissue-wide responses to a specific cell communication signal.
+For this approach, they are focusing on the Bone Morphogenetic Proteins (BMPs), secreted proteins that organize the growth and structure of tissues and body plans in organisms from hydra to humans.
 BMPs have the functional properties of developmental morphogens; when present in different concentrations they induce different cell.
-We are using the development of the fly wing as our experimental system, and developing computational methods to analyze image data from our experiments.
-Our goal is to understand how intracellular mechanisms, such as crosstalk between signal transduction pathways, constrain growth and differentiation to create a wing blade of appropriate size and structure.
+They are using the development of the fly wing as their experimental system, and developing computational methods to analyze image data from our experiments.
+Their goal is to understand how intracellular mechanisms, such as crosstalk between signal transduction pathways, constrain growth and differentiation to create a wing blade of appropriate size and structure.

 Additional Information